hyunyong/MuAlPhysicsValidation/README.md

         mkdir MuAlRefit_MYSTUDY

 2c.
-Create a filelist for the sample to be analyzed (need to specify in **Create_Input.sh** the EOS folder that contains the Refit files and the output txt file)
+Create a filelist for the sample to be analyzed in **Create_Input.sh**; the EOS folder that contains the Refit files and the output txt file.

         bash Create_Input.sh
         cd MYSTUDY